Kynan51/jaseci-bcs/README.md

 # jaseci-bcs
-## Repository for the Gen AI course
+Repository for the Gen AI course provided by OUK and BCS